I use git on an everyday basis—it’s a powerful tool that supports

 While tracking branches are relatively intuitive to understand, they don’t seem

 terribly useful as a concept so far.
-After all, git
+After all, git doesn’t automatically set

 up these tracking branches in all situations, so why bother making the above